-Most of the patients we spoke with and those who filled out Care Quality Commission (CQC) comment cards said they were satisfied with the appointment systems operated by the practice.
-Comments included; same day appointments are brilliant, would get me in quickly if appointment needed and easy to make an appointment.
-One of the 19 patients who filled in CQC comment cards was not as satisfied and commented they sometimes had to wait for an appointment.
+The patients we spoke with and those who filled out Care Quality Commission (CQC) comment cards said they were satisfied with the appointment systems operated by the practice.
+Comments included; waited only five minutes - straight in to see doctor and can generally get an appointment with the doctor the next day.
+None of the nine patients who filled in CQC comment cards said they had any problems or concerns with access to the service.
 All of the patients we spoke with said they had been able to see a GP the same day if their need had been urgent.

-The latest results from the National GP Patient Survey published in January 2015 were positive in terms of patient feedback regarding appointments.
-91% of respondents said they were able to get an appointment to see or speak to someone the last time they tried.
-This was higher than both the local CCG average of 76% and the national average of 85%.
+The latest results from the National GP Patient Survey published in January 2015 were mostly positive in terms of patient feedback regarding appointments.
+84% of respondents said they were able to get an appointment to see or speak to someone the last time they tried.
+This was higher than the local CCG average of 76% and just below the national average of 85%.
 The practice achieved positive results from patients on their experience of making an appointment and the convenience of their last appointment.
-81% of respondents said their experience of making an appointment was good (compared to the CCG average 79%) and 93% said their last appointment was convenient (the same as the CCG average).
+86% of respondents said their experience of making an appointment was good (compared to the CCG average of 79%) and 98% said their last appointment was convenient (compared to the CCG average of 93%).
 Both of these results were higher than the national averages of 74% and 92% respectively.